Pendium

 What AI doesn't mention

-• Slightly steeper initial depreciation on the secondary market
+• Some models suffer from steep initial depreciation on the secondary market

 Patek Philippe